Albertjr009/Portfolio/README.md

 Albert Jnr — Frontend Developer Portfolio

-Hi — I'm Albert.
+Hi, I'm Albert.
 Welcome to my portfolio.

 This site is where I show the web work I enjoy doing: small apps, thoughtful UI details, and projects that solve real problems.
 I build interfaces that are clear, accessible, and easy to iterate on — the kind you can hand to a teammate or ship to users without a fuss.